 Note.
-CIOR=95% confidence interval of the OR.
+CI OR=95% confidence interval of the OR.

 The results of the binary logistic regression indicate that neither symptoms of depression nor generalized anxiety were significant predictors of change in compliance.
 Odds ratios, Wald statistics, and descriptive data are summarized in Table 6.